-In order to simulate future precipitation conditions at the stations, the parameters of the WG under future climate must be determined.
-One way to obtain these parameters is to use GCM simulated climate change to modify the parameters calibrated using the past observations.
+In order to be able to simulate future precipitation conditions at the stations, the parameters of the WG calibrated using the past observations need to be modified to take global climate change into account.
 The changed parameters should represent the precipitation conditions of the future climate.
 In the following, the necessary steps to adapt the WG to future climate conditions are described.

 In a climate change study, the information about the future climate conditions is usually obtained from climate change scenarios provided from global climate models (GCM).
 In this study, daily precipitation data from the German GCM ECHAM5 and the English GCM HadCM3 were used to derive the weather generator parameters for the simulation of the future precipitation conditions at the various sites.
-In Table 2.2, information about the spatial resolution of the GCMs and the time period of the simulation runs are given.
-The GCMs differ with respect to spatial resolution and time period of the model runs.
+In Table 2.2, information about the spatial resolution of the GCM's and the time period of the simulation runs are given.
+The GCM's differ with respect to spatial resolution and time period of the model runs.
 From each GCM, two model runs are used: one representing today's climate conditions, (the control run), and one for the future climate conditions (the scenario run).
 The latter runs are based on the IPCC Second Report on Emission Scenarios (SRES) A2-scenarios.

-Table 2.2: GCMs used in this study.
+Table 2.2: Global Climate Models (GCM) used in this study.
 The spatial resolution and the time period of the control run representing today's climate conditions and the scenario simulations for the future are also given.